visfutures/visfutures.github.io/index.md

 - [optional] up to 10 additional images
 - [optional] a link to dditional material such as a website or a youtube video

+Submissions should be your own work, but can include designs created for previous events, courses, or other design futuring venues.
-**You can submit as many visualizations from the future as you wish.**
+**You can submit as many visualizations from the future as you wish** and we encourage you to submit early and often!

 ## Design Futuring Methods for Visualization
 These submissions are in the form of a pictorial describing a (speculative) method for designing for the future.
 Such methods could be similar to existing design prompts like [The Thing From the Future](https://situationlab.org/tag/the-thing-from-the-future/) (a design futuring game not tailored to visualization) or the [Five Design Sheet methodology](http://fds.design/) (which is tailored to visualization but not a design futuring method).